12. Simple Linear Regression

 F-statistic: 64.24 on 1 and 149 DF, p-value: 2.955e-13

-To facilitate assumption checking we use augment() from broom to add fitted values, residuals, leverage, and related diagnostics to the data.
+To facilitate assumption checking I use augment() from broom to add fitted values, residuals, leverage, and related diagnostics to the data.

-The Shapiro-Wilk test can be used as one formal check of the residual distribution.
+I use the Shapiro-Wilk test as one formal check of the residual distribution.

 Shapiro-Wilk normality test